it-vecherka/jnoid/src/jnoid.coffee.md

         @flatMapLatest (value) ->
           Jnoid.later delay, value

+Take a break.
+Think of all the power we got.
+Now we want to create these streams from everything.

 Constructors
 ------------

 Stop here and think about the basic pattern.
 New EventStream is defined via `unfold` function and we've already negotiated about the rules about it.
-Let's attempt to formalize these rules so that we'll only have to specify the behaviour Let's attempt to formalize these rules so that we'll only have to specify the behaviour.
+Let's attempt to formalize these rules so that we'll only have to specify the behaviour.

 Here binder is the stuff that is going to pop out events and transform is a handy way to handle them.
 Transform is allowed to return an array of events and